Fiorella Ghilardotti: Biography

 She was elected regional councillor of the Regional Council of Lombardy as an independent candidate of the Democratic Party of the Left (PDS) in 1990.
-Two years later, Ghiladrotti was elected President of the Italian region of Lombardy, becoming the first woman to be appointed to the position.
+Two years later, Ghilardotti was elected President of the Italian region of Lombardy, becoming the first woman to be appointed to the position.
 This followed the arrest of 12 councillors as a result of the Mani pulite scandal reducing credibility.
 She led a centre-left council, which was a minority receiving support from the Christian Democracy and the Italian Socialist Party parties as well as radicals.
-Ghiladrotti was vice-president of the Committee of Regions between 1993 and 1994, and she remained President of Lombardy until 1994.
+Ghilardotti was vice-president of the Committee of Regions between 1993 and 1994, and she remained President of Lombardy until 1994.

 Standing for the Group of the Party of European Socialists (PES) at the 1994 European Parliament election in Italy, she was elected a Member of the European Parliament (MEP) for the North-West Italy constituency on 19 July 1994 with 57,391 preference votes.
-As an MEP, Ghiladrotti frequently participated in legislative activity such as social legislation affecting the lives of the weakest members of the public and lobbying for women's rights in society and work.
-She was a member of the Members from the European Parliament to the Joint Assembly of the Agreement between the African, Caribbean and Pacific States and the European Union, Committee on Budgets; Committee on Women's Rights and Delegation for relations with South Africa.
-Ghiladrotti was a substitute for each of the Committee on Social Affairs and Employment, Committee on Employment and Social Affairs and Delegation to the EU-Malta Joint Parliamentary Committee.
+As an MEP, Ghilardotti frequently participated in legislative activity such as social legislation affecting the lives of the weakest members of the public and lobbying for women's rights in society and work.
+She was one of the MPs forming part of the Joint Assembly of the Agreement between the African, Caribbean and Pacific States and the European Union; Committee on Budgets; Committee on Women's Rights; and Delegation for relations with South Africa.
+Ghilardotti was a substitute for each of the Committee on Social Affairs and Employment, Committee on Employment and Social Affairs and Delegation to the EU-Malta Joint Parliamentary Committee.

 On 1 January 1999, she became a member of the Democrats of the Left, and was president of the PES Women's Commission between 1997 and 2004.
-Ghiladrotti was reelected to the European Parliament as a MEP for the North-West Italy constituency at the 1999 European Parliament election in Italy on 19 July 1999.
-She was a member of the Committee on Employment and Social Affairs; Committee on Women's Rights and Equal Opportunities; Members from the European Parliament to the Joint Parliamentary Assembly of the Agreement between the African, Caribbean and Pacific States and the European Union and Committee on Legal Affairs and the Internal Market.
-Ghiladrotti was a substitute for both the Committee on Employment and Social Affairs and Committee on Industry, External Trade, Research and Energy.
+Ghilardotti was reelected to the European Parliament as a MEP for the North-West Italy constituency at the 1999 European Parliament election in Italy on 19 July 1999.
+She was a member of the Committee on Employment and Social Affairs; Committee on Women's Rights and Equal Opportunities; Members of the European Parliament to the Joint Parliamentary Assembly of the Agreement between the African, Caribbean and Pacific States and the European Union and Committee on Legal Affairs and the Internal Market.
+Ghilardotti was a substitute for both the Committee on Employment and Social Affairs and Committee on Industry, External Trade, Research and Energy.

 She presented a report on the "gender budget" to the European Parliament when public budgets were analysed in a non-neutral manner by noting the responsibility and role gaps between men and women for the first time in 2003.
-Ghiladrotti stood down as an MEP on 19 July 2004, and went back to politics in Italy and Milan, becoming a member of the National Council for Economics and Labour and head of labour problems as the PDS' Regional Secretariat.
+Ghilardotti stood down as an MEP on 19 July 2004, and went back to politics in Italy and Milan, becoming a member of the National Council for Economics and Labour and head of labour problems as the PDS' Regional Secretariat.
 She was unavailable to stand for Mayor of Cremona in 2004 after her name was circulated for contention.